samis/blag/posts/Propellor_and_Pi.md

 # Getting weirder and crazier...

 My next plan was very weird: Taking the Debian packaged binaries and running them on my system.
 This worked when in my home directory....but magically stopped working when installed system-wide (??)
-The one that actuallly succeeded (the most) was simpler: Grab a generic binary release tarball and extract it into /usr/local.
+The one that actually succeeded (the most) was simpler: Grab a generic binary release tarball and extract it into /usr/local.
 This actually worked, no linking errors woo!

 # Close, but no cigar..yet
 This meant the compiler was actually working, but when it came to install the software, the newer compiler meant I had to use a newer snapshot of packages.
-This brought dependency problems, which could be solved by compiling and instlling another program.
+This brought dependency problems, which could be solved by compiling and installing another program.
 I did what was needed, and the program was compiling.
 The speed was slow, much slower than the my 'hello world' tests.

 And then, in the middle, it hung.
 It still answered ping requests, but I couldn't type or SSH in.